pllealfunes/nextjs-hobbyist/README.md

 ## Current Tasks:

-- [ ] 500 after user sign up and logged in after first time?

 - [ ] create new post
+- [ ] check new post format
+- [ ] view new post on profile
+- [ ] check post under category
+- [ ] look into cloudinary and connect to db to save media (photos + videos
 - [ ] create new post with photo
 - [ ] create new post with video
 - [ ] create new post with/out photo
 - [ ] create new post with/out video
-- [ ] view new post on profile
-- [ ] check new post format
-- [ ] check post under category
+- [ ] check added media in database and cloudinary

 ## Project Tasks: